aniketpotabatti/AI-Quality-Analytics-Platform/README.md

 ## Vision

-Teams use Hallucination Analytics Studio to:
+Teams use AI Quality Analytics Platform to:

 - **Ingest** datasets of prompts, responses, context, and ground truth
 - **Run** batch evaluations with configurable metrics and detectors